 01 of 07

 It's easy to assume that heat is required to brew a good cup of coffee.
 After all, that's the primary way it's been done for generations around the world.
-Cold brew coffee has been around for centuries, however, and it can actually make better a better cup of coffee.
+Though it has not received much attention until recently, cold brew coffee has been around for centuries.

-With cold-brewed coffee, you get a richer, sweeter flavor without the bitter taste.
-It does take longer to make, but the health and flavor benefits make it a great option for coffee drinkers, even those who gave it up because of digestive issues.
+This simple brewing method produces a richer, sweeter flavor.
+It's almost as concentrated as espresso, but without the bitter taste or high acidity of hot-brewed coffee.
+The health and flavor benefits make it a great option for coffee drinkers, even those who gave it up because of digestive issues.

 The best aspect of cold brew coffee is that you can serve it however you like.
-It's great as is, over ice, with milk or sweeteners, and you can even serve it warm!
+It's great as is, over ice, or with your favorite cream, milk, and sweeteners.
+And, if you like, it can even be served warm!

 It's Not Iced Coffee